Thursday, May 29, 2025

 Community Holiday Meal

 These are our decorations for this year.
 Our theme is snowflakes and Santa's hat.
-All students except preschool cut out snowflakes and glued on blue butcher paper for the table runner.
+All students except preschool cut out snowflakes and glued them on blue butcher paper for the table runner.
 They turned out so cute.

 Tuesday, January 23, 2018